teamzac/laravel-bluepay/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/teamzac/bluepay-php.svg?style=flat-square)](https://scrutinizer-ci.com/g/teamzac/bluepay-php)
 [![Total Downloads](https://img.shields.io/packagist/dt/teamzac/bluepay-php.svg?style=flat-square)](https://packagist.org/packages/teamzac/bluepay-php)

-If you need to reach the BluePay API in Laravel/PHP but don't particularly care for the official SDK, this might be for you.
+If you need to reach the BluePay API in Laravel 5.8+ but don't particularly care for the official SDK, this might be for you.

 **This package is not yet ready for production use.
 It does not yet have tests and the API should be considered unstable.
 Use at your own risk.**